 Strengths of program

-Trainees will be thoroughly trained in the evaluation and clinical decision making for patients with benign liver masses, primary liver, bile duct and gall bladder cancer, management of metastatic cancer to the liver, complex biliary diseases that need reconstruction such as bile duct injuries sustained during gall bladder surgery and biliary strictures after liver transplantation, straight forward liver transplantation, abdominal organ procurement, and neoplastic and non-neoplastic diseases of the pancreas and duodenum.
-In addition, experience in portal HTN surgery with portasystemic shunts will be a part of the fellowship curriculum.
-While the program is not aimed to train liver transplant surgeons, the trainee will benefit from broad exposure to organ retrieval, recipient hepatectomy and liver transplantation.
-Trainees will be expected to develop independent clinical and translational research skills.
+HPB fellows are thoroughly trained in the evaluation and clinical decision making for patients with benign liver masses, primary liver, bile duct and gall bladder cancer, management of metastatic cancer to the liver, complex biliary diseases that need reconstruction such as bile duct injuries sustained during gall bladder surgery and biliary strictures after liver transplantation, straight forward liver transplantation, abdominal organ procurement, and neoplastic and non-neoplastic diseases of the pancreas and duodenum.
+In addition, experience in portal HTN surgery with portasystemic shunts are a part of the fellowship curriculum.
+While the program is not aimed to train liver transplant surgeons, the fellows benefit from broad exposure to organ retrieval, recipient hepatectomy and liver transplantation.
+Fellows are expected to develop independent clinical and translational research skills.

 Clinic or office experience

-Fellow is required to attend clinic according to faculty schedules and will assume primary responsibility for diagnostic work-up and treatment plans.
+HPB fellows are required to attend clinic according to faculty schedules and assume primary responsibility for diagnostic work-up and treatment plans.

 Interaction with general surgery residents

-The HPB fellow will be part of the surgical team and thus will interact with general surgery residents and medical students.
-The fellow will be expected to participate in teaching opportunities of the daily care of surgical patients.
+The HPB fellows are a part of the surgical team and thus will interact with general surgery residents and medical students.
+The fellows are expected to participate in teaching opportunities surrounding the daily care of surgical patients.

-Includes biweekly periampullary and pancreatic oncology conference, weekly multi-disciplinary HCC tumor conference, GI/Oncology Conference, weekly surgical grand rounds, weekly Morbidity & Mortality conference.
+Conferences include the biweekly periampullary and pancreatic oncology conference, weekly multi-disciplinary HCC tumor conference, GI/Oncology Conference, weekly surgical grand rounds, and weekly Morbidity & Mortality conference.